matn7/CS-Notes/src/main/java/compact/CSTheory.md

     application logic.
     - Improved flexibility by allowing the reuse and composition of cross-cutting concerns across multiple parts of the program.
-- It is important to note that AOP is a powerful tool, but it should be used with care.
 - AOP can make the codebase more complex and harder to understand if not used properly.
 - It's important to use it judiciously and in a way that it enhances the readability and maintainability of the codebase.